pulumi/pulumi-hugo/themes/default/content/cloud-engineering-summit/_index.md

         - Data science and ML apps
         - Sharing your open source project
       description: |
         Modern cloud applications and architectures blur the lines between app infrastructure and cloud engineering teams adopting new tools and practices to tame complexity and accelerate delivery.
-They embrace that success in the modern cloud era requires some level of proficiency in both cloud infrastructure and applications.
+Embracing that success in the modern cloud era requires some level of proficiency in both cloud infrastructure and applications.
 Whether they're full-stack or specialize in one area, all cloud engineers apply a software engineering mindset and practices to building and testing applications and the underlying cloud infrastructure.

     - name: Deploy
       topics: